 The Committee of Inquiry is to clarify what political directions were given for the actions of the Federal Intelligence Service (BND), Federal Office for the Protection of the Constitution (BfV), Federal Armed Forces Counterintelligence Office (MAD), Federal Prosecutor General (GBA) and Federal Criminal Police Office (BKA) in connection with the events described in the report and how political leadership and oversight were provided and ensured.
-These matters and the political responsibility for them are to be clarified in relation to the events and issues specified below:
+These matters and the political responsibility for them are to be clarified in relation to the events and issues specified in concrete terms below:

-- I. In relation to CIA flights and prisons, it is to be clarified - 1. whether terror suspects who may have been abducted have been transported via German territory on flights arranged by American agencies (in particular, the Central Intelligence Agency, CIA) or whether the possibility of events of this kind can at least not be ruled out, - 2. whether and, if so, from what point in time the German Federal Government had what information about prisoner transports of this kind, - 3. whether the statements made by the German Federal Government in its report of 23 February 2006 are accurate, - 4. what measures the German Federal Government has taken to monitor, investigate and, where necessary, terminate any such operations for example by deploying the Federal Office for the Protection of the Constitution within the framework of its statutorily enshrined functions -, why such action has not been taken, if this is the case, and who bears the responsibility for this omission, - 5. what suitable measures the German Federal Government may have taken in order to prevent flights of this kind in future, - 6. whether the German Federal Government has information about CIA prisons in Europe and, if so, what information it has and how this information has been verified. - 7. what action may have been taken by the German Federal Government to put an end to the operation of such prisons.
+- I. In relation to CIA flights and the (secret) prisons for terror suspects operated by American agencies, it is to be clarified - 1. whether terror suspects who may have been abducted have been transported via German territory on flights arranged by American agencies (in particular, the Central Intelligence Agency, CIA) or whether the possibility of events of this kind can at least not be ruled out; - 2. whether and, if so, from what point in time the German Federal Government had what information about prisoner transports of this kind: - 3. whether the statements made by the German Federal Government in its report of 23 February 2006 are accurate; - 4. what measures the German Federal Government has taken to monitor, investigate and, where necessary, terminate any such operations for example by deploying the Federal Office for the Protection of the Constitution within the framework of its statutorily enshrined functions -, why such action has not been taken, if this is the case, and who bears the responsibility for this omission; - 5. what suitable measures the German Federal Government may have taken in order to prevent flights of this kind in future;

+- 6. whether the German Federal Government has information about (secret) prisons for terror suspects operated by US agencies in Europe and elsewhere to which terror suspects have been transported via German territory and, if so, what information it has and how any such information has been verified: - 7. what action may have been taken by the German Federal Government to put an end to the operation of such prisons.